mincong-h/jimi-cli/docs/real-estate.md

 This page describes how we leverage AI technologies and `jimi` CLI to analyse real-restate offers.

 * **Design Plan.** Design a plan to evaluate a property in an interactive approach.
 The design is made by different LLMs (Claude 3.5 and ChatGPT 4), and then manually adjusted afterwards.
 * **Extract Metadata.** Extract the metadata from different real-estate offers.
-It requires creating the definition of the schema that we want, and automatic extractions using [Vertisia AI](https://vertesiahq.com/).
+It requires creating the definition of the schema that we want, and automatic extractions using [Vertesia AI](https://vertesiahq.com/).
 * **Create Prompts.** Create prompts based on the initial plan and the offer metadata.
 Use those prompts to interact with the LLMs.
 * **Generate analysis report.** Aggregate information from different interactions.